The aim of the Dean Fungus Group is to identify and record all species of fungi growing in the region in support of better informed conservation.

-Please note we are not insured to comment on the edibility of fungi.
+Please note that it is not the function of the group to lead people to sites to collect edible fungi, and we are not insured to comment on the edibility of fungi.

-Picking fungi in the Forest of Dean for the purposes of selling it or for use in restaurants is strictly forbidden.
+Picking fungi in the Forest of Dean for trade or for use in restaurants is strictly forbidden.

 It is important to eat only specimens which are in good condition and you need to be 100% certain of their identity.